RohanAlexander/telling_stories_with_data/_book/10-on_writing.md

 Typos and other grammatical mistakes affect the credibility of claims.
 If the reader cannot trust us to use a spell-checker, then why should they trust us to use logistic regression?
 Microsoft Word and Google Docs are useful here for their spell-checkers: copy/paste from R Markdown, look for the red and green lines, and fix them in R Markdown.

 We are not worried about the n-th degree of grammatical content.
 Instead, we are interested in grammar and sentence structure that occurs in conversational language use [@stephenking, p.
 118].
-The way to develop that comfort is by reading a lot, and asking others to read your work also.
+The way to develop that comfort is by reading a lot and asking others to read your work also.

 Unnecessary words, typos, and grammatical issues should be removed from papers with a fanatical zeal.

 ### Rules

 A variety of authors have established rules for writing, including famously, @politicsandtheenglishlanguage, which were reimagined by @johnsontheeconomist.
+And @fiske2021words have a list of rules for scientific papers.
 A further reimagining, focused on telling stories with data, could be:

 - Focus on the reader and their needs.
 Everything else is comment.
 - Establish a logical structure and rely on that structure to tell the story.